Jax-Core/IdleStyle/README.md

 Assuming you successfully downloaded and installed Rainmeter as well as JaxCore, you can now proceed to install ValliStart by following the steps below.

-1. Download and run the `.rmskin` file for **ValliStart** from the official [JaxCore site](https://jax-core.github.io/) to install **ValliStart**.
+1. Download and run the `.rmskin` file for **IdleStyle** from the official [JaxCore site](https://jax-core.github.io/) to install **IdleStyle**.
 2. Leave the installation settings at their defaults and click Install.
 3. When the installation is finished, a startup pop-up should appear.
-Follow through the pop-up to finish installing ValliStart.
+Follow through the pop-up to finish installing IdleStyle.

 * Note:  If you find that the JaxCore option is red on the startup pop-up, please press the red button and Core will be installed automatically.
 Perchance this fails, you can manually install Core by downloading the `.rmskin` file from [JaxCore's official website.](https://jax-core.github.io/)